Jesse Jackson Jr.

 In October 2012, Jackson was investigated for financial improprieties including misuse of campaign funds.
 Jackson resigned from Congress on November 21, 2012, citing mental and physical health problems, including bipolar disorder and gastrointestinal problems.
 On February 8, 2013, Jackson admitted to violating federal campaign law by using campaign funds to make personal purchases.
 Jackson pleaded guilty on February 20, 2013, to one count of wire and mail fraud.
 On August 14, 2013, he was sentenced to 30 months in federal prison.
 Jackson was released from prison on March 26, 2015.
+Jackson and other Democratic Chicago leaders asked President Joe Biden for Jackson to be given a pardon at the end of 2024, but he did not receive one.

+In October 2025, Jackson announced his candidacy to reclaim his former congressional seat in the 2026 election.